Despite being classed as a 'pseudocereal', buckwheat has very real benefits for your health!April 27, 2022 4:49 pm November 30, 2020 10:14 am

 Where does buckwheat come from?

-Historically, Russia leads the world in buckwheat production, followed by China.
-Buckwheat cultivation in the United States may soon rise due to the speedily increasing interest in ancient grains, which often require less processing.
+This is especially true if people have connections to parts of the world where buckwheat is still regularly consumed.
 Nutritionist Vandana Sheth of the Academy of Nutrition and Dietetics says, “People might be more interested in trying these grains because of their place of origin, history and the culture”.(1)

 Nutritional content of buckwheat

-Buckwheat is also a source of important minerals including niacin, magnesium, manganese, phosphorus, iron, zinc, and selenium.(2) Eating buckwheat will help provide you with the essential benefits of fibre and B vitamins.
+Buckwheat is also a source of important vitamins and minerals including niacin, magnesium, manganese, phosphorus, iron, zinc, and selenium.(2) Eating buckwheat will also provide you with fibre and B vitamins.

 Buck up your heart – and keep your blood sugar in balance